YuanGongND/gopt/README.md

 ## Data

-The SpeechOcean762 dataset used in ths paper is an open dataset collected licenced with CC BY 4.0.
+The SpeechOcean762 dataset used in ths paper is an open dataset licenced with CC BY 4.0.
 It can be downloaded from [this link](https://www.openslr.org/101).

 ## (Google Colab Scripts) Train and evaluate GOPT with speechocean 762 dataset